These delicious Healthier Chocolate Black Bean Waffles are perfect for breakfast and your kids won't even know that they're remotely healthy.

 Give this waffle recipe a try -- you won't even taste the beans!
 Who says you can't have chocolate waffles at breakfast?

 Let me know if you try this recipe -- tag me on Instagram @siftandsimmer or leave me a comment/rating below!

 Healthier Chocolate Black Bean Waffles

-Preheat waffle iron to medium heat.
-Ladle about 1 C of batter (it will be quite thick) onto the griddle and cook for about 5-6 minutes.
+- Preheat waffle maker to medium heat.
+Ladle about 1 C of batter (it will be quite thick) into the waffle maker and cook for about 5-6 minutes.

-Gently remove from waffle iron and cool on a wire rack.
+- Gently remove waffle from waffle maker and cool on a wire rack.
 They will be a little delicate coming out, but will firm up slightly when cooled.